 The accompanying Condensed Consolidated Financial Statements (the "Financial Statements") of U.S. Silica Holdings, Inc. ("Holdings," and together with its subsidiaries "we," "us" or the "Company") included in this Quarterly Report on Form 10-Q, have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X issued by the U.S. Securities and Exchange Commission ("SEC").
 They do not contain certain information included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013; therefore, the interim Condensed Consolidated Financial Statements should be read in conjunction with that Annual Report on Form 10-K. In the opinion of management, all adjustments necessary for a fair presentation of the Financial Statements have been included.
 Such adjustments are of a normal, recurring nature.
-We have reclassified certain immaterial amounts in the prior years' consolidated statement of cash flows within operating activities to conform to the current year presentation.
-These reclassifications had no effect on previously reported net cash flows from operations.
+We have reclassified certain immaterial amounts in the prior years' assets section of the consolidated balance sheets and operating activities section of the consolidated statement of cash flows to conform to the current year presentation.
+These reclassifications had no effect on previously reported total assets and net cash flows from operations.

-In order to make this report easier to read, we refer throughout to (i) our Consolidated Balance Sheets as our "Balance Sheets," (ii) our Consolidated Statements of Operations as our "Income Statements," and (iii) our Consolidated Statements of Cash Flows as our "Cash Flows."
+In order to make this report easier to read, we refer throughout to (i) our Condensed Consolidated Balance Sheets as our "Balance Sheets," (ii) our Condensed Consolidated Statements of Operations as our "Income Statements," and (iii) our Condensed Consolidated Statements of Cash Flows as our "Cash Flows."